MACARENAFRANCES/MACARENAFRANCES/README.md

 ## Hi there 👋
-Economics and Data Science student with a background in Marketing.
+Economics and Data Science student and Marketing graduated.
 Always eager to learn and explore new things.

 ## About Me
 - **Programming Languages:** Python, R, SQL